Male Breast Cancer

-- One in five men who are diagnosed with breast cancer has a family member who also has breast cancer.
+- One out of five men diagnosed with breast cancer will have a family member who has breast cancer.

-- Men with a mutation of the BRCA2 gene have a lifetime breast cancer risk of 5 to 10 percent.
-Of all male breast cancer cases, 10 percent are due to BRCA2 mutations.
+- Men with a mutation of the BRCA-2 gene have a lifetime breast cancer risk of 6 percent.
+The BRCA-1 gene in men is responsible for a 1 percent lifetime risk of breast cancer.

-- Age: As men age, their risk of developing breast cancer increases, with most male breast cancers detected between 60 and 70 years old.
+- Age: As men age, their risk of developing breast cancer increases, with most male breast cancers detected between 60-70 years old.

 - Radiation: Men who have been treated with radiation around the chest area have an increased risk of breast cancer.

-- Family History: Men with immediate family members who have breast cancer or who have a mutation of the BRCA2 gene face an increased risk.
+- Family History: Men with close blood relatives who have breast cancer or who have a mutation of the BRCA-1 or BRCA-2 gene face an increased risk.
 Men should consider genetic testing to determine if they have the gene mutation, which could impact their risk both as a patient and carrier.

 - Estrogen: Males with higher levels of estrogen due to diseases, such as the genetic disorder Klinefelter syndrome, have an increased risk.
 Also, men taking estrogen-related drugs for hormone therapy or sex changes have increased risk.

-- Alcohol: Men who are heavy drinkers face an increased risk because alcohol abuse causes liver diseases, like cirrhosis, which can lead to higher estrogen levels.
+- Alcohol: Men who are heavy drinkers face an increased risk because alcohol toxicity causes liver diseases, like cirrhosis, which can cause higher estrogen levels.

 - Obesity: Just like with women, obesity can contribute to breast cancer in men.
-Obese men have higher levels of estrogen because male hormones known as androgens convert to estrogen.
+Obese men have higher levels of estrogen because fat cells convert male hormones known as androgens to estrogen.